Last Updated on February 10, 2021 by Tanmay Sarkar

 It’s better to pack your food before you leave.
 Take your canned food, snack, and food that lasts long with you.

 25. What Type Of Air Vents Do you Have

 Air vent is an important thing in your RV without it living inside a box will be suffering only.

 If you only have vents that open and close then they are pretty much useless.
-It is because on hot days it will move the air form it but in winter if you ever open it will cause condensation.
+It is because on hot days it will move the air from it but in winter if you ever open it will cause condensation.
 When the warm air meets the cold air it creates condensation.

-If you have a fan installed of small size then it only consumes electricity.
+If you have a fan installed of a small size then it only consumes electricity.
 It hardly does it work.
 You should at least have a vent with 6 inches fan.

 A solar-powered vent with a fan like this one is the best, as it can remove the humidity from the rig and is also powered by solar panels.